 A new study from the University of Utah shows that individuals who describe themselves as being more mindful have more stable emotions and perceive themselves to have better control over their mood and behavior throughout ...

 Glial cells – a family of cells found in the human central nervous system and, until recently, considered mere "housekeepers" – now appear to be essential to the unique complexity of the human brain.
-Scientists reached ...
+Scientists reached this ...

 Between 2011 and 2020, more than 140 million girls will become child brides, according to United Nations Population Fund (UNFPA).